Skip to content

 Ski patrol -henkilö keskustelee asiakkaan kanssa.

 Keeping you safe is simply part of what we do at Tahko Mountain.
-Our crew takes care of the slopes, terrain areas, and lifts every day so everything stays clean, safe, adn secure.
+Our crew takes care of the slopes, snow parks, and lifts every day so everything stays clean, safe, and secure.
 When everyone follows the basic mountain rules, the whole place runs better for all.

 You’ll also spot our Ski Patrol out and about.
 They’re there to look after skiers, keep an eye on conditions, answer questions, and step in if someone needs help.
 With them on the mountain, you can relax and just enjoy your day.